A FACELIFT FOR YOUR HOME

 Your kitchen is an important part of the selling process.
 Some buyers want a kitchen to reflect their own culinary needs.
 When doing a walk-through, I often remark, This kitchen is just waiting for your own touch!
 And, it probably is!

 If you have an awkward space or no furniture in the for sale home, the interior will lack eye appeal.
 To overcome this, I have worked with Urban Interiors, a creative firm that provides vignettes for living rooms, dining rooms, foyers and kitchens.
 They turn ho-hum into WOW with ease.
-A home sells faster when it has inviting furnishings and accessories and.
+A home sells faster when it has inviting furnishings and accessories.
 Candice Hillier, a Poinsettia Heights resident and owner of Urban Interiors, can really jazz up spaces that cry out for help.

 Some basic things to keep in mind when you want to sell: Make sure light bulbs work.
 Open your blinds.
 Get dirty dishes out of the sink.

-Vacuum the carpeting.
+Vacuum or clean the carpeting.
 Repair runny toilets and drippy faucets.
 Get rid of mold and mildew.
 Get the clutter out of the closets.
 Don't let cigarette smoke taint the atmosphere.
 Take your pet for a walk when your home is being shown.

-Remember, as important as curb appeal is ¦so is your home's personality.
+Remember, as important as curb appeal is so is your home's personality.
 Let it shine through.
 Your realtor's job is to help you show your home to its best advantage.